 Shared resources seldom work very well, and yet this is becoming increasingly common with the increase in project-based work.
 Now, one resource is split across multiple projects, multiple project managers, and/or even multiple departments in a company.
 This can be a recipe for disaster as one group is going to have needs that get in the way of another group, causing frustration and stress for the shared resource and contention between project managers.

 While it’s preferable to keep each resource assigned to one project, one project manager, or at least staying within their own department, this is not always reality.
 Use an online resource planning and scheduling tool that gives you visibility across projects throughout the organization, so you can accurately assess who is available and who isn’t.
-Our support video on Managing Resources offers a tutorial of resource prioritization and planning across projects.

 The final purpose when answering the question of ‘what is project portfolio management’, is to manage the resources that have been deployed across the various projects.
 This is where common sense project management comes into play.